-Whistle Sound made by an official to signal the end of the play or a stop in the action timeout, halftime or the end of the game.
+Live Ball Refers to the period of time that the play is in action.
+Generally used in regard to penalties.
+Live ball penalties are considered part of the play and must be enforced before the down is considered complete.
+Dead Ball Refers to the period of time immediately before or after a play.
+Whistle Sound made by an official to signal the end of a play or a stop in the action for a timeout, halftime or the end of the game.
 Inadvertent Whistle Official's whistle that is blown in error.
-Charging An illegal movement of the ball-carrier or any offensive player directly at a defensive player who has established position on the field.
+Charging An illegal movement of the ball-carrier directly at a defensive player who has established position on the field.
 This includes lowering the head or initiating contact with a shoulder, forearm or the chest.
 Flag Guarding An illegal act by the ball-carrier to prevent a defender from pulling the ball- carrier's flags by using a stiff arm, lowering the elbow or head, or blocking access to the runner's flags with a hand or arm.
-Shovel Pass A forward pass that looks like a pitch.
+Shovel Pass A legal forward pass that resembles a pitch.
 Lateral A backward or sideway toss of the ball by the ball-carrier.
-Unsportsmanlike Any rude, confrontational or offensive behavior or language.
-Conduct
+Unsportsmanlike Rude, confrontational or offensive behavior or language Conduct